-Engineering education research and computing education research primarily focus on understanding how people learn engineering and computing respectively and how to improve instruction.
-Both are species of discipline-based education research (DBER), like chemistry education research and physics education research.
-There is also a significant research area that focuses on broadening participation in engineering and computing, fields that have long exhibited underrepresentation and marginalization of populations due to gender, race, ethnicity, and socio-economic status.
-Through the continual development of scholars and change agents in engineering and computing education, SUCCEED hopes to strengthen the quality and reputation of the teaching of graduate and undergraduate engineering and computer science.
+Engineering education research and computing education research originally focused predominantly on understanding how people learn engineering and computing respectively and how to improve instruction.
+Yet, this is only the beginning.
+Over the last two decades, research in these fields has expanded to examine the experiences of learners, explore work and learning environments of engineers and computer scientists, and critically evaluate the educational and professional systems of engineering and computing.
+For instance, a significant research area in ECED focuses on broadening participation in engineering and computing, fields that have long exhibited underrepresentation and marginalization of populations due to gender, race, ethnicity, and socio-economic status.
+Through the continual development of scholars and change agents in engineering and computing education, SUCCEED hopes to strengthen the quality and reputation of the educational systems impacting graduate and undergraduate engineering and computer science students.

 This degree program merges two existing strengths: those of the STEM TI, whose researchers conduct nationally impactful research in STEM Education primarily in physics, biology, chemistry, and mathematics, and the strength of FIU's College of Engineering and Computing, which in 2017-18 produced \$25M of externally funded research and hosts one of the largest undergraduate programs in the nation.
-Students are offered an intense, rigorous learning experience in a supportive academic community, celebrating the intellectual energy that flows from an extremely diverse student population.
+Students are offered a learning experience in a supportive academic community, celebrating the intellectual energy that flows from an extremely diverse student population.